Carl Zoll

-Carl Francis Zoll (January 29, 1899 – October 19, 1973) was an American wrestler and professional football guard.
+Carl Francis Zoll (January 29, 1899 – October 19, 1973) was an American professional wrestler and football player.
 One of three brothers active in sports in Green Bay, Wisconsin, he attended Green Bay West High School and then became a prominent wrestler in the region.
 He was undefeated from the start of his career in 1917 until 1919, while also claiming the Wisconsin heavyweight title from 1917 until 1921.
 He fought many prominent wrestlers in his career, including several world champions, and unsuccessfully contended for the World Light Heavyweight Championship in 1920.

 Zoll also played football; he was a member of the Green Bay Packers in their inaugural 1919 season.
 He stayed with the team until 1922 as they entered what became the National Football League (NFL).
 Similar to his two brothers Martin and Dick, Zoll only played in one NFL game for the Packers.
 After his career, he coached at a local YMCA and ran his family's stone cutting business.
 Zoll died in 1973 at the age of 74.

 Early life

 Carl Francis Zoll was born on January 29, 1899, in Howard, Wisconsin.
-He was one of seven children and had two brothers who were active in local sports – Dick and Martin.
-His father was a stonecutter and Zoll lifted tombstones as a youth, which helped him garner a reputation for his strength.
-Zoll attended Green Bay West High School and, according to one source, later served in World War I. Outside of sports, he worked at shipyards.
+He was one of seven children; two of his brothers – Dick and Martin – who were active in professional sports.
+His father was a stonecutter and Zoll lifted tombstones as a youth, which helped him establish a reputation for being strong.
+Zoll attended Green Bay West High School and, according to his obituary in the Green Bay Press-Gazette, later served in World War I. In 1918, the Press-Gazette also noted that Zoll spent time working at a shipyard.